 13. Carry-on Luggage For International Flights

 Be sure to have your piece of carryon luggage to bring your basic belongings small enough to meet international travel requirements of about 21 inches.
 US carry-on size is usually 22 inches, but most international flights are a bit smaller.
 That’s why we love our Osprey Ozone wheeled carryon bags.

 Our daughter was 4 years old when she rolled her Ozone around international airports in Bali and Thailand in 2019.
 They are easy to handle and fit in all overhead compartments.

 14. Mask – Travel Requirement

 Lastly, be sure to bring your own mask for domestic or international flights.
 They are required on all air travel as of June of 2021.
 In the future, things may change but as of right now, be prepared with having your own.

-Weather this is your first time flying or you are a seasoned traveler, it’s always good to refresh your list of essentials for long haul flights before you leave on your trip.
+Whether this is your first time flying or you are a seasoned traveler, it’s always good to refresh your list of essentials for long-haul flights before you leave on your trip.
 I hope this guide helped you to find the best long-flight accessories for you and your family.